-On February 4, 2019, the Company entered into a "Lock-Up" Agreement with Folkson whereby Folkson has agreed to not transfer, sell, or otherwise dispose of any shares of his NGTF stock during the next twelve months.
+On February 4, 2019, the Company entered into a "Lock-Up" Agreement with Folkson whereby Folkson agreed to not transfer, sell, or otherwise dispose of any shares of his NGTF stock during the next twelve months.
 As part of this agreement, Folkson received warrants to acquire 400,000 shares of NGTF common stock at an exercise price of \$.30 per share.
 All warrants carry a twelve month term and a cashless provision, and will expire if not exercised within the twelve month term.
 Folkson may not transfer, sell, or otherwise dispose of these warrants at any time, as there are no transfer rights provided for in the Agreement.
+On January 20, 2020, Folkson and the Company entered into a new Lock-Up Agreement which went into effect on February 4, 2020 and is in place for twelve months, with identical financial terms.